Billion-Dollar Weather and Climate Disasters: Overview

 2014 in Context

 In 2014, there were 8 weather and climate disaster events with losses exceeding $1 billion each across the United States.
 These events included a drought event, a flooding event, 5 severe storm events, and a winter storm event.
 Overall, these events resulted in the deaths of 53 people and had significant economic effects on the areas impacted.
-Further cost data and figures on individual events in 2014 will be announced in mid-2015.

 Methodology and Data Sources